VenugopalBhatia/MiniProjectsJS/README.md

-Set of mini projects forfamiliarisation with JS.
+Set of mini projects for familiarisation with JS.